confluentinc/ksql/docs/operate-and-deploy/schema-inference-with-id.md

 ------------------------------------
 ```

-When you insert values to `pageviews` with `null` value, it will return an error:
+When you insert values to `pageviews` with a `null` value, ksqlDB returns an error:

 ```
 ksql> insert into pageviews values (1, null, null);